A special skirt by very popular demand

 View D bias cut skirt with tie waistband

-This last view is bias cut with a centre front and back seam and the lovely long waist ties.
-In this sample we wanted to show you how it would look when using a fabric that is slightly direction but not obviously so.
-The length of this skirt is very flattering at above the knee but never feels too short.
+This last view is bias cut with a centre front and back seam and lovely long waist ties.
+In this sample, we wanted to show you how it would look when using a fabric that is slightly directed but not obviously so.
+The length of this skirt is very flattering above the knee but never feels too short.

 These skirts really can look so different depending on what fabric you use.
 This one pattern could be used for something very casual, to work appropriate and even dressy for a night out.

-I think it’s probably worth mentioning that though View A and D are bias cut, you can cut these on the straight grain if you prefer.
-It will alter the drape of the skirt, but if you’re short on fabric it’s an option.
+I think it’s probably worth mentioning that though Views A and D are bias cut, you can cut these on the straight grain if you prefer.
+It will alter the drape of the skirt, but if you’re short on the fabric it’s an option.

 All the sizes!

 The great news is that like the other patterns in this collection Wattle is available in my entire extended size range!
 Sizes 0-20 are available in printed and PDF format and Curve size 14-30 are available in PDF format.

 Of course, we’ll be showing you how to sew this pattern up!
 We want to make sure that we give all of these patterns the time they deserve, so we will most likely be starting this sewalong in December.